-If this winter is anything like last year's polar vortex insanity, hours-long trips to the playground may not be in the forecast.
-But there are plenty of other fun activities for kids going on across the city that are worth bundling up for.
-We've rounded up everything from drop-in classes to exhibits at the city's best museums, and from ice skating to snowshoeing to help you (and your kids) make it through the dreaded winter months.
+If this winter is anything like the past polar vortex insanity, hours-long days at the playground may not be in the forecast.
+Luckily, Chicago has plenty of other fun activities for kids that are worth bundling up for.
+We've rounded up everything from classes to exhibits at the city's best museums, and from ice skating to snowshoeing to help you (and your kids) make it through the dreaded winter months.

 RECOMMENDED: Find more things to do in Chicago this winter